METALS-Copper jumps to multi-month highs on Fed stimulus

 London copper is on track for a weekly increase of more than

-4 percent, which would bring its gains over two weeks to over 9
+4 percent, which would bring its gains over two weeks to almost

 The January copper contract on the Shanghai Futures Exchange

-shot up over 4 percent to a session high of 60,480 yuan
+shot up about 4 percent to a session high of 60,440 yuan

 Base metals rose across the board, with Shanghai zinc